geraldc118/BlogPage/README.md

 # Future Features + Key Learnings
 -Add buttons to compose on the front screen
--Change the design of the site using css.
+-Upgrade the design of the site using css.
 -Add ability to add videos and pictures.
+-Add timestamps.